crvidya/nodeclipse-1/org.nodeclipse.help/contents/coffeescript.md

  that compiles your module.
  Stay in Node perspective until compilation to see your modules appear in V8 virtual project.
  Then open those files and set breakpoints.

+### coffee Util

+	$coffee --help

+	Usage: coffee [options] path/to/script.coffee -- [args]

+	If called without options, `coffee` will run your script.

+	  -b, --bare         compile without a top-level function wrapper -c, --compile      compile to JavaScript and save as .js files -e, --eval         pass a string from the command line as input -h, --help         display this help message
+	  -i, --interactive  run an interactive CoffeeScript REPL -j, --join         concatenate the source CoffeeScript before compiling -m, --map          generate source map and save as .map files -n, --nodes        print out the parse tree that the parser produces --nodejs       pass options directly to the "node" binary -o, --output       set the output directory for compiled JavaScript -p, --print        print out the compiled JavaScript -s, --stdio        listen for and compile scripts over stdio -l, --literate     treat stdio as literate style coffee-script -t, --tokens       print out the tokens that the lexer/rewriter produce -v, --version      display the version number
+	  -w, --watch        watch scripts for changes and rerun commands